Izaque123/Izaque123/README.md

 # Hello there,

-**`Desenvolvedor Júnior`**
+**`Junior Developer`**

-Me chamo Izaque Nicolas, tenho 19 anos e sou natural de Floriano.
-Concluí o curso técnico em desenvolvimento de Sistemas (TDS) no Instituto Federal do Piaui (IFPI).
-Atualmente, estou cursando Análise e Desenvolvimento de Sistemas no IFPI campus Floriano.
+My name is Izaque Nicolas, I am 19 years old and I am from Floriano.
+I completed a technical course in Systems Development (TDS) at the Federal Institute of Piauí (IFPI).
+Currently, I am studying Systems Analysis and Development at the IFPI Floriano campus.

 <h1>
 <br>
-Tecnologias mais usadas
+Most commonly used technologies
 </h1>

 <h3 align="center">